MartinTaTTe/scoreboard_service/README.md

 # Scoreboard service
 Code challenge for a simple scoreboard service.
-Thr program doesn't have any proper front end so it runs in the console.
+The program doesn't have any proper front end so it runs in the console.